Firedrake/nobraketracker/readme.txt

 with ".torrent".
 To refresh the list of torrents, send a HUP to the tracker process (or just stop and restart it - state is saved after each client connection and restored on startup).

+If you wish to bind to multiple (but not all) interfaces, multiple ports, or multiple address families (IPv4/IPv6), run multiple instances of the tracker with different configuration files, all of which specify the same statefile.

 If a torrent filename ends with ".secret.torrent", it will be excluded from /scrape and /stats announcements unless its info-hash is given.